DC801/BM-Badge/SD_Card/MAGE/README.md

 [![flowchart of Beatrice's behavior](docs_images/script-beatrice.png)](docs_images/script-beatrice.png)

-In the BMG2020, Beatrice's branching was profoundly complicated, and was very difficult to debug.
+In the BMG2020, Beatrice's branching was complicated, and was very difficult to debug.
 But by mapping and color coding the scripts like this I was able to easily identify which sequence of actions were repeated and could be split off into wrapup scripts, and I could more easily see how I needed to arrange the branching to produce the correct behavior.
 (The map itself was used for planning purposes only and is out of date at this point.
-In particular, hints are now managed with a single integer instead of a bajillion [save flags](#save-flags-booleans).)
+E.g. hints are now managed with a single integer instead of a bajillion [save flags](#save-flags-booleans).)

 ### Beatrice's Branching